 The compressor design begins with the creation of the mean line velocity triangles for each stage.
 A velocity triangle describes the flow velocity and direction at a certain point.
-It comprises velocity vectors of the flow in the absolute reference frame V, the tangential velocity of the rotating component U, and the resulting flow in the relative reference frame of the rotating component W. It also includes the angles of V and W measured relative to the axial direction (α, β) or relative to the rotational direction (α^, β^) .
-In GasTurb 14 both conventions can be selected.
-If the angles are measured relative to the axial direction, the angles in the direction of components rotation are positive.
+It comprises velocity vectors of the flow in the absolute reference frame V, the tangential velocity of the rotating component U, and the resulting flow in the relative reference frame of the rotating component W. It also includes the angles of V and W measured relative to the axial direction (α , β) or relative to the rotational direction (α^ , β^).
+In GasTurb 15 both conventions can be selected.
+If the angles are measured relative to the axial direction of components rotation are positive.
 If the angles are measured relative to the rotational direction, the angles are positive in the direction of the flow.

-In GasTurb 14, each stage is represented by three triangles: at stage inlet, between rotor and stator, and at stage exit, see picture below.
+In GasTurb 15, each stage is represented by three triangles: at stage inlet, between rotor and stator, and at stage exit, see picture below.
 The triangle at the exit of a stage is not necessarily the same as the triangle at the inlet of the subsequent stage.
 It is assumed the radius of three stage triangles is constant and equal to the mean radius at stage inlet, which is the radius that divides the annulus into two equal areas.
 Therefore, a possible change of the mean radius within the stage is neglected.
 Consequently, the rotational speed U is constant for the three triangles of a stage.
 Furthermore, a constant axial velocity V{ax} for all triangles of a stage is assumed.
 Finally, a "repeating" stage is assumed, which means that the inlet and exit triangles are identical.
 With these simplifications, the three triangles of a stage are uniquely defined by a set three dimensionless coefficients:

-$$\rho_h = \frac{\Delta H_s'}{\Delta H_s' + \Delta H_s''}$$
+$$\rho{h} = \frac{\Delta H'{s}}{\Delta H' + \Delta}$$

-$$\varphi = \frac{V{\rm ax}}{U}$$
+$$\varphi = \frac{V{as}}{U}$$

-$$\psi_h = \frac{\Delta H{\rm s}}{U^2}$$
+$$\psi{h} = \frac{\Delta H}{U'}$$